 Maria: That’s really pleasant to hear that others thought of me.

 Vlad: I am saying that was the case, from the outside.
 And of course when Masha returned so quickly, it was unexpected after such a serious injury.
-But as a result she returned at even a higher level than before the injury, because there was internal work done as well as physical work.
-I don't know of any other examples in history where after such an injury a dancer returned and danced at a higher level that before the injury.
+But as a result, she returned at an even higher level than before the injury, because there was internal work done as well as physical work [that she had done].
+I don’t know of any other examples in history where after such an injury a dancer returned and danced at a higher level that before the injury.
 Seven months after the injury she returned to the stage.

 Masha: I have a strong character, I love this profession, and there was one thing that really saved me.
 I’ve never had any bad habits, I’ve never drank or smoked or used drugs.
 I often think I’m boring because in order to feel emotions I do not have to use extra substances.
 Because I know that combination will make me not me.
 I don’t need analgesics or steroids to feel life more intensely.
 I can recharge just from a sunset, or beautiful sunshine, or good social interaction.
 Maybe I’m very boring in that way.
 I can disengage, but it will be real and not artificial, not by altering my consciousness.